Tserith/Warlock/README.md

 # Warlock
 This project was done purely for educational purposes.
-I am aware that this tool could be used to evade anti-cheat in games.
-If you use this to cheat and it gets signatured that's not my problem.
+The driver provides a process with indirect read/write access to another process's memory from ring 0.
+An example use case is if access to a process is being defended from kernel mode.